Business of Sustainability. BT's Climate Action Journey

 The global climate crisis we are facing is impacting society, business and our environment.
 It is widely accepted that there needs to be radical change to the way we do business with an immediate focus on the next decade.
 We need to put in place more sustainable systems, that will allow us to meet the climate change targets set by the Paris Accord.
 Across the globe, businesses, both small and large, are making changes to the way they function to reduce their carbon impact and operate in a manner that will allow them to remain investible.

-In this online seminar, Gabrielle Ginér and Ian Caveney will provide an overview of BT’s climate action journey, net zero target and implementation plans, and approach to green tech innovation.
+In this online seminar, Gabrielle Ginér and Ian Caveney provided an overview of BT’s climate action journey, net zero target and implementation plans, and approach to green tech innovation.
 This includes seeking out the latest technologies that could potentially support BT and its public sector customers’ net zero transition, primarily from UK-based technology outfits.

 Gabrielle has led BT’s environmental sustainability programme since 2009.
 Gabrielle is responsible for BT’s climate and environment strategies.
 She represents BT in external forums such as World Business Council for Sustainable Development (WBCSD) and We Mean Business, and chairs the UNFCCC Momentum for Change Advisory Panel.